innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 Why do I need to use "x:0"?
 TensorFlow does not have first-class Tensor objects, meaning that there are no notion of Tensor in the underlying graph that is executed by the runtime.
 Instead the graph consists of op nodes connected to each other, representing operations.
 An operation allocates memory for its outputs, which are available on endpoints :0, :1, etc... think of each of these endpoints as a Tensor.
 If you have tensor corresponding to nodename:0 you can fetch its value using session.run("nodename:0").

-## TensorFlow Serving
+## Predictions?!?

-Now, the million dollar question, how do I deploy the model and make predictions for new data samples?
+Now, the million dollar question, how do I deploy the model and make online predictions for new data samples?

 ## Answer Part 1:  SavedModel